-We hereby present the financial statements for 2014 drawn up by the Management Board to the shareholders for adoption.
-These financial statements have been audited and supplied with an unqualified report from the external accountant Mazars Paardekooper Hoffman Accountants N.V. ('Mazars'), and have been discussed by us with the Management Board in the presence of Mazars.
-We advise the shareholders to adopt the present financial statements.
-The appropriation of profit is shown on page 47.
+We hereby present to the shareholders the financial statements for 2015 prepared by the Management Board for adoption by the general meeting of shareholders.
+These financial statements have been audited and given an unqualified report by the external auditors Mazars Paardekooper Hoffman Accountants N.V. ('Mazars') and have been discussed by us with the Management Board in the presence of Mazars.
+We invite shareholders to adopt the financial statements as they stand.